Betty Kroes continued:

 The records of the notary at Beek NL (near Nijmegen), (Reg.IV,5/3/89-3/4260) mention a minor Willem, living with his minor sister Anna ( the later nun Nicoleta) in Ubbergen (Community of Beek NL.), at the succession of mother Hendrina Awater, widow of Coenraad Oteman.

+The witnesses at the official registration of William at Niel DL, Oct.26th.
 1866, were: Johann Keders, 29 year from Zyfflich DL and Gerard Püplichuisen, 50 years old, from Zyfflich DL ( brother of his grandmother.)